 Did you know that hot melt adhesives have been around for nearly 76 years?
 In 1940, Paul Cope, a chemical and packaging engineer at Proctor and Gamble, invented the hot melt as an improvement to water-based adhesives in packaging that were failing in humid climates.

 Since the invention of the hot melt, we now have a wider selection to choose from: EVAs, PURs, metallocenes, polyamides and more.
-Then there are pressure sensitive adhesive tapes (PSAs).
-While the first group of liquid hot melts requires heat to activate, PSAs are applied at room temperature.
+Then there are pressure sensitive, double-sided tapes.
+While the first group of liquid hot melts requires heat to activate, double-sided tape is applied at room temperature.

-Heat aside; there are several key differences between PSA tapes and liquid hot melt adhesives.
+Heat aside; there are several key differences between double-sided tape and liquid hot melt adhesives.
 We compared the two in four major categories, which include:

 - Ease of use

-Take a look at the infographic below to see how PSAs compare:
+Take a look at the infographic below to see how double-sided tape compares:

 Our line of Adhesive Squares™ pressure sensitive adhesives provides a valuable alternative to liquid hot melts.
 For more information about Adhesive Squares™ or to request a product sample, contact our technical service team at 1-800-844-1740 or use the contact form below.
 We’re available 24/7 to discuss your specific application in more detail.